 High Ownership, Low Cost: Investors gain significant equity stakes at early valuations, as seen in Sutter Hill Ventures’ $12 billion return on a $200 million investment in Snowflake.

-Speed to Funding: Studio startups reach seed rounds in 10.7 months and Series A in 25.2 months, compared to 36 and 56 months for traditional startups.
+Speed to Funding: Studio startups reach seed rounds in 10.7 months and Series A in under two years, compared to 36 months and nearly five years for traditional startups.

 The Dual Entity Model offers significant benefits: